vedangwartikar/academic-kickstart-1/content/authors/admin/_index.md

 - Visitors
 ---

-I am an undergraduate researcher pursuing Computer Engineering in my final year at Pune Institute of Computer Technology.
-My prime areas of focus are Cyber Security & Deep Learning.
-I am a FOSS guy, passionate primarily about Linux.
-You can find me hanging out on GitHub, contributing to awesome open-source projects.
-I write technical blogs on a variety of topics that interest me.
+I'm a Computer Engineer in the making and a Tech enthusiast at heart.
+My research interests are Cyber Security & Deep Learning.
+I am a promoter of Free and Open Source Software, and often tweet and talk about it.
+I prominently write about Information Security and Computer internals.
+My passion lies in building things with my power of programming.
+Check out my noteworthy projects and Open Source project contributions on [GitHub](https://github.com/chaitanyarahalkar).